fubinf/sedrila/README.md

   - The template is a directory tree
     (maintained in a git repository and developed much like software by the course owners) with a prescribed structure that contains all the task descriptions, written in Markdown.
-  - The instance is a directory tree of static HTML pages.
+  - The instance is a directory of static HTML pages.
   - The generation is controlled by a configuration file.
 - `student` tells the students how many hours are on their timevalue account so far and helps them prepare a submission to an instructor.